flix/book/src/primitive-effects.md

   `System.exec`, the `Process` and `ProcessBuilder` classes, and dynamic library loading.

-- **FileRead**: The `FileRead` effect represents actions that read from the file system &mdash; for example, reading a file, reading its meta-data, or listing the contents of a directory.
+- **FsRead**: The `FsRead` effect represents actions that read from the file system &mdash; for example, reading a file, reading its meta-data, or listing the contents of a directory.

-- **FileWrite**: The `FileWrite` effect represents actions that write to the file system &mdash; for example, creating a file, writing a file, or deleting a file.
+- **FsWrite**: The `FsWrite` effect represents actions that write to the file system &mdash; for example, creating a file, writing a file, or deleting a file.

 - **Net**:  The `Net` effect represents actions that involve network access &mdash; for example, binding to a local port, connecting to a remote socket,